SACLabs/TransWorldNG/README.md

     ./gen_data.sh
     ```

-## Run TransWorldNG simulation
+## Running TransWorldNG simulation
 1. Navigate to transWorldNG/transworld/run.sh
 2. Modify the run.sh file to specify scenarios and parameters.
-3. Run the run.sh file.
-The results will be saved in the original data folder，or you can modify the settings in the transworld_exp.py.
+3. Run run.sh file.
+The results will be saved in the original data folder.
+Alternatively, you can modify the settings in transworld_exp.py.
     ```
     ./run.sh
     ```